omarryhan/flask-stateless-auth/README.md

     # First loader
     @stateless_auth_manager.user_loader
     def user_by_token(token):
+    ''' where `token` is the token model loaded from the token table '''
         try:
             for user in users:
                 if user.id == token.id: return user # Use flask.str_safecmp instead